 Additionally, when you are hiring contract workers with a specific skill set, there will be fewer costs associated with onboarding, training, and professional development.

-Contract workers tend to have more years of experience than any other employee group.
+The average contract worker tends to have more years of experience than those in permanent employment.
 This is highly valued as it means that they can jump right in and get started in a role.

 You can specifically hire for the skills you need for the work that needs to be done, without the risk of hiring a permanent employee who doesn’t have the full range of experience necessary for a role.
 This is particularly beneficial if you are recruiting for a short-term position where the company has no current staff with those skills.